metrolinkai/Datorios/README.md

 ### **Breeze Through Window Investigation:**
 With the Window Investigation tool you can magnify the problems you are encountering with windowing.
 Problems can include late events, incorrect watermark settings, or even your aggregation functions.

+# **Basic Architecture:**
+Datorios consists of two components:

+- Datorios client running on Docker Compose - The client will install the Apache Flink engine on your local/cloud machine, where your jobs will be deployed (embedding Datorios to your current Flink is coming up soon).
+- A cloud observability service is used for deep investigation and debugging.

+[Signup](https://app.datorios.com/signup) to download the Datorios cluster - You can use your own or the demo Flink jobs in this repositort for a test run

 [![](https://github.com/metrolinkai/Datorios/blob/main/resources/Copy%20of%20squirrel%20xray%20(1).png)](https://datorios.con "Making your Flink transparent")